QRL 2.0

 DeFi Protocols

-Build lending platforms, DEXs, yield farming, and stablecoins secured against quantum threats from day one.
+Lending platforms, DEXs, yield farming, and stablecoins secured against quantum threats from day one.

 NFT Platforms